House of Orléans: Residences

 Philippe I and his wife had to spend most of their time at the royal court of his brother Louis XIV.
 For this purpose they had apartments at the Palace of Versailles, the Château de Saint-Germain-en-Laye, the Palace of Fontainebleau and the Château de Marly, as did most other members of the House of Bourbon.
 Their private home, given to them by the king, was the Palais Royal, Paris.
 Furthermore, Philippe I had bought the Château de Saint-Cloud, located between Paris and Versailles, in 1658.
 Later he replaced it with a new baroque building, including vast gardens on the Seine River.
 He also had a number of smaller rural properties.
 Louis Philippe I, Duke of Orléans, sold the Palais Royal and the Château de Saint-Cloud to King Louis XVI, shortly before the Revolution, however still occupying an apartment at the Palais Royal.
 Their private residences then became the Château du Raincy and the Château de Sainte-Assise at Seine-Port.

-Before the court was officially moved to Versailles, and before the birth of his nephew, the king's son, the Dauphin Louis de France, in 1661, the Duc d'Orléans' apartments in the Palace of Versailles were where the Dauphin's now are located.
+Before the court was officially moved to Versailles, and before the birth of his nephew, the king's son, the Dauphin Louis de France, in 1661, the Duke of Orléans' apartments in the Palace of Versailles were where the Dauphin's now are located.
 The apartments looked over the Parterres du Midi of the south and were directly under the Grand Appartement de la reine.
 After the dauphin's birth, the Orléans had to move to the north wing and occupied large quarters there.
 These looked out onto the Parterres du Midi of the south.
 The family also had apartments where the modern day Galerie des batailles are.
-This area was used by the duc himself, his second wife, Elizabeth Charlotte of the Palatinate, his son, Philippe II and daughter-in-law, Françoise-Marie de Bourbon.
+This area was used by the Duke himself, his second wife, Elizabeth Charlotte of the Palatinate, his son, Philippe II and daughter-in-law, Françoise-Marie de Bourbon.
 The apartments of the family were later moved to the bottom floor of the north wing, opposite the Chapelle Royal de Versailles, this time looking over the Parterres du Midi of the north.
-The family had been moved in order to accommodate three of Louis XV's daughters, Madame Adélaïde, Madame Victoire and Madame Élisabeth.
+The family had been moved in order to accommodate three of Louis XV's daughters, Madame Adélaïde, Madame Victoire, and Madame Sophie.
 The family remained there till the French Revolution.